pyreton/startinvestingsmart/how-to-start-investing.md

----
-layout: page
-title:  "How to start investing"
+# How to start investing
-categories: basics
----

 ![Mountains](/assets/img/HOWTOSTARTINVESTING-MOUNTAIN-FOREST.png)